servicetitan/Stl.Fusion/README.md

 > In fact, the "call" concept in Fusion's RPC protocol always means "and subscribe to the invalidation".
-Since the invalidation happens just once per call result, it's just a single extra message per call, which is sent after "call result" message.
+Since the invalidation happens just once per any call, it's a single extra message per call, which might be sent after "call result" message once this result becomes inconsistent.

 Any invalidation-aware client knows precisely whether any result it caches is consistent or not.